Robin Greenfield’s Commitment to Financial and Corporate Transparency

 2021 – $9,000 total earned from public speaking ($5,000 Hatboro-Horsham School District, $2,000 Wells College, $2,000 Playtika company)

 2020 – $0.
 I started the year off with about $6,000 left from 2019 and lived on that.
 I committed to not earning any money in 2020.
 I donated 100% of my speaking revenue to Indigenous and women-led nonprofits.
-My world speaking tour was canceled due to coronavirus so I did not raise nearly as much as planned.

-2019$9,670 total earned.
+2019 – $9,670 total earned.

-($1,000 CityWorks(X)po in Winterhaven, Florida, $600 Stetson College, $1,000 Northland College, $2,000 Western Technical College, $1,000 UW- Stevens Point and $2,000 UW- La Crosse
+$7,600 from public speaking. ($1,000 CityWorks(X)po in Winterhaven, Florida, $600 Stetson College, $1,000 Northland College, $2,000 Western Technical College, $1,000 UW- Stevens Point and $2,000 UW- La Crosse

-Live Like Ally Foundation for administering environmental projects.
+$2,070 Live Like Ally Foundation for administering environmental projects.

-2018$8,000 total earned.
+2018 – $8,000 total earned.

-$3,000 from public speaking
+$3,000 from public speaking.

 $5,000 Live Like Ally Foundation for administering environmental projects.

-2017$5,000 total earned from public speaking.
+2017 – $5,000 total earned from public speaking.

-2016$0 total earned.
+2016 – $0 total earned.
 I had funds saved from previous years worked.

 Prior to 2016 I ran The Greenfield Group, a marketing company I started in 2011 and ran until 2014.
 I did other sales at that time as well.